Find out the core reporting definitions and meanings for the analytics and metrics used on the Metigy marketing platform.

 The total number of people who have liked your page.
-This varies by platform, and some support others such as followers.
+This varies by platform, and some support other definitions such as followers.
 A like of a page is strong as it usually means they value what the page is saying

-The number of new people who have liked your page as a result of paid advertising.
+The number of people who have liked your page as a result of paid advertising.